 UPennAlert

-UPennAlert: Robbery with weapon in the 3000 block of Market Street.
+UPennAlert: Retail Robbery without weapon in the 3700 block of Walnut Street.
 Increased police activity in the area.
 Police on scene, use caution, avoid the immediate area.

 ————————-